CodexLink/CodexLink/README.md

 ![README Activity Updater](https://github.com/CodexLink/CodexLink/workflows/README%20Activity%20Updater/badge.svg)
 ![WakaTime Stats Updater](https://github.com/CodexLink/CodexLink/workflows/WakaTime%20Stats%20Updater/badge.svg)

-I'm a 3rd Year **Self-Taught** Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems / Embedded Systems**.
+I'm a 3rd Year **Self-Taught** Computer Engineering Student in **Technological Institute of the Philippines**.

-I like to code in Object-Oriented Approach in any way (**Currently Functional in Web Development**) and has a passion to create something that is personally beneficial to myself.
-I also like to semi-comform with basic standards and likes to implement everything in complex; which would certainly follow certain standards in code patterns and methods in any other way.
+I like to code and explore libraries, implementations of certain systems, etc; and has a passion to create something that is personally beneficial.
+I'm a semi-conformist whose having a hard time on what is a preferrable approach and implementation to a certain problem.

 ### What do I do in the Open-Source Environment? 📖

-I explore in Open-Source to learn more most of the time.
-I also post my personal and academic projects here and on rare occasions, I help/contribute in some repositories that I found interesting that may require immediate corrections/help.
+I explore in open-source to learn more whenever there's an available time.
+I make my personal and academic projects as a public repositories whenever its ready.
+And in **_very_** rare occasions, I help or contribute in some repositories that I found interesting.

-Most of my works are somewhat in a fully documented state, so check them out, just like this [**repository.**](https://github.com/CodexLink/SmartClassroomSystem)
+Most of my works are somewhat in a fully documented state, so check them out, just like this [**repository that I did for 3 months.**](https://github.com/CodexLink/SmartClassroomSystem)

-### Known Technologies 👨‍💻
+### Currently Known Technologies 👨‍💻

 <div class="center">
 <table>